day8/lein-git-inject/README.md

 ## How It works

-The magic happens in two steps and this middleware handles the first.
+The magic happens in two steps and this middleware handles the first of them.

 It processes the `edn` within your `defproject` which is, of course, itself within your `project.clj` file.
 This middleware effectively does